Slope86/QIRT/docs/tutorials/apply_circuit.md

 Congratulations!
 You have now learned how to apply a quantum circuit to a quantum state.

+To learn about measuring quantum states, proceed to our next tutorial: [Measuring Quantum States](basic_measurement.md).
+This tutorial will teach you how to perform measurements on your quantum states and interpret the results.

 For more advanced usage, check out our [How-To guides](../how_to_guides/index.md).
 These guides provide step-by-step instructions for specific tasks and use cases.

-For the detailed API documentation, please refer to our [API Reference](../reference/index.md).
-This section includes comprehensive information on all QIRT functions, classes, and modules.

-Happy quantum computing with QIRT!